akgeni/ApacheLogAnalysis_spark/README.md

 # ApacheLogAnalysis_spark

-Log analysis can open door all sort of business intelligence. like
+Log analysis can open door to all sort of business intelligence. like

 ###Price Optimzation -